You are signing as Guest User as Guest for Guest Entity .

 2. Become the Administrator of an Entity already on the International Registry

 Once the Administrator account is disabled a new person may apply to be the Administrator.
 They will need to Login to their Guest Account and select Apply’, 'Become the Administrator of an Entity already on the International Registry' from the application options.
 An entity will only be searchable in this section if the previous Administrator is disabled.
-If the licence of the previous Administrator has not expired the new administrator may apply to replace the outgoing Administrator and take over the remainder of the licence term at a reduced cost of $50 USD.
+If the licence of the previous Administrator has not expired, the new administrator may apply to replace the outgoing Administrator and take over the remainder of the licence term at a reduced cost of $50 USD.

 If the licence of the previous administrator is expired or close to expiry then an application for a new full one year licence should be made.